What happens to your pension when you die

 Documentation required

-We will request evidence to prove that this applies.
+We will request evidence to prove that these criteria apply.
 This evidence could consist of things such as joint bank account statements, utility bills, mortgage, lease or tenancy agreements.

 However, it’s important to understand that we don’t have an exact list of documents we require, only that whatever is presented is enough to meet the criteria.
 It is up to your partner to arrange and supply this evidence.
 Once we have this, we will decide if we need further evidence or if the criteria are met.

-Membership used in the calculation of a cohabiting partner’s pension will only be for benefits built up after 6 April 1988, unless you made an election to pay additional contributions before 1 April 2014, to ensure earlier membership was included.
+Membership after 5 April 1988 will be used in the calculation of a cohabiting partner’s pension, unless you made an election to pay additional contributions before 1 April 2014, to ensure earlier membership was included.

 Eligibility